 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be giving off cold air.
-It might sound minor, but the thermostat is the first thing you want to look at.
-It’s the starting place for any furnace technician, also.
+It might sound minor, but the thermostat is the first thing you want to consider.
+It’s the starting place for any furnace technician, too.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.

 There are other reasons that your heating system could create cold air including normal system wear and tear, among others.
+Especially if you've neglected annual furnace maintenance.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 518-417-2938 or schedule an appointment online and we’ll send a technician to diagnose your problem and get your home warm and comfortable again in no time.